SchumacherFM/goverflow/README.md

-# Goverflow Twitter daemon to power @goverflow
+# Twitter bot to power @goverflow

-WIP
+Work in Progress

 ## Build